Slowly We Rot (1989)

 into something which was nastier, leaner and altogether more extreme."

 It was back in high school when I discovered this band.
-I often engaged in tape trading
+I often engaged in tape

+feeling.
 The razor logo, dripping with blood, turned out to be very fitting, as well.

-to new extremes.
+it forward to new extremes.

 "Godly Beings" begins at full speed, though it features slower sections.
-The fact that
+The fact

-sound better than the last few, recorded later on 24 tracks.
+actually sound better than the last few, recorded later on 24 tracks.

 The guitars on "Til Death" are like scythes slicing through your torso and severing